aleximplode/apylife/README.md

 1. Pressing enter puts the game in to edit mode
 1. Clicking on a cell in edit mode inverts it
 1. Pressing enter again takes the game out of edit mode

+Note that the edges wrap so a glider will go forever but a glider generator might shoot itself to death